open-ephys/ephys-course/source/Materials/exday3TA.rst

    2A: https://tinyurl.com/yemp5rve

-   2B: They need at least 1 resistor for the simulator to not give an error, because otherwise, they are asking the output of the amplifier, the - input and the reference input to all be at the same voltage when they are not, and the simulator can't solve the circuit.
+   2B: It doesn't work if they only put a wire connection as feedback.
+They need at least 1 resistor for the simulator to not give an error, because otherwise, they are asking the output of the amplifier, the - input and the reference input to all be at the same voltage when they are not, and the simulator can't solve the circuit.

    2C: https://tinyurl.com/yzz5ht4f